michalis0/Business-Intelligence-and-Analytics/week2 - Pandas and Python/README.md

 - remove rows with nulls

 **(At home)** (Really! do all of them otherwise you will not be able to follow!)
-- Complete all the walkthroughs and exercises in this folder by opening them in colab:
+- Complete all the walkthroughs and exercises in this folder by opening them in colab (**for TAs, put Open In Colab button, make sure all links work fine**):
     - https://github.com/michalis0/Business-Intelligence-and-Analytics/tree/master/week2%20-%20Pandas%20and%20Python/Pandas